M-A-P-97/AutoLib-Hypothesis/README.md

 As a Data Scientist for the Autolib electric car-sharing service company to investigate a claim about the blue cars from the provided Autolib dataset.
 The selected periods of interest be either weekdays or weekends but not a mix of both.
 I also considered postal codes as some of the areas of interest.
+My claim is that the number of Bluecars taken from postal code 75015 is the same as in postal code 75017 during weekdays

 **Research Question**